 The results of the study, in its own way a milestone. were published on Wednesday 15 June in Nature, and I link them to you here.

 It is now well established that regular exercise helps weight loss, regulates appetite and improves metabolic profile.
 Especially in obese or overweight people.
-"If we can understand the mechanism by which exercise triggers these benefits," says the Dr. Yong Xu, a molecular biologist, nutrition expert and co-author of the study, "we're closer to helping many people improve their health."
+"If we can understand the mechanism by which exercise triggers these benefits," says the Dr Yong Xu, a molecular biologist, nutrition expert and co-author of the study, "we're closer to helping many people improve their health."

-Elderly or frail people who can't get enough exercise may be taking a drug that slows osteoporosis and combats heart disease and other conditions.
+Older or frail people who can't get enough exercise may be taking a drug that slows osteoporosis and combats heart disease and other conditions.

-Xu Long and colleagues conducted an in-depth study on the components of the blood plasma of mice after strenuous physical activity.
+Xu Long and colleagues conducted an in-depth study of the components of the blood plasma of mice after strenuous physical activity.
 The most significantly exertion-induced substance (a treadmill run) was Lac-Phe.
 It is an amino acid synthesized from lactate (a byproduct of intense exercise that causes muscle pain) and phenylalanine (an amino acid that is one of the building blocks of protein).

 A high amount of Lac-Phe has suppressed food intake by about 50% in obese mice for a period of 12 hours compared to control animals.
 When given to mice for 10 days, Lac-Phe reduced their cumulative food intake and body weight (due to fat loss).
 Glucose tolerance also improved markedly.

 The researchers also identified an enzyme called CNDP2.
 This enzyme is involved in the production of Lac-Phe, and mice lacking this enzyme lost less weight than a control group.